ruslanmv/ruslanmv.github.io/_posts/2025-12-29-Matrix-the-first-alive-AI-system.md

 ---
-title: "Welcome to the Matrix: Introducing the World’s First Alive AI System"
+title: "Agent-Matrix: The Architecture Behind the First Alive Autonomous AI System"
-excerpt: "Agent-Matrix: The Architecture Behind the First Alive Autonomous AI System"
+excerpt: "From AI Agents to Alive Systems: A New Architecture for Autonomous Intelligence"

 header:
   image: "./../assets/images/posts/2025-12-29-Matrix-the-first-alive-AI-system/2025-12-30-16-53-09.png"